Gray Lee ’25 publishes debut poetry collection

 Becoming is a contemplative collection that explores identity, growth, and transformation through rich religious and natural imagery.
 Lee began writing the poems years ago, with some of the earliest emerging in Owens’ class.
 “This collection has formed on its own since I began writing,” Lee shared.
 “It morphed my old and new writing as I grew into my own voice and gained confidence.”

-Looking ahead, Lee hopes to continue writing and publishing, including a fiction project for their current graduate-level course and a full-length poetry collection.
-They are also considering living abroad after graduation to pursue a master’s degree in a Spanish-speaking country, potentially Argentina.
+Looking ahead, Lee plans to continue writing and publishing, including a fiction project for a graduate-level course and a full-length poetry collection.
+Future possibilities also include living abroad after graduation to pursue a master’s degree in a Spanish-speaking country, potentially Argentina.

 Reflecting on the challenges and joys of pursuing writing as a career, Lee offered this advice: “Writing is very daunting and anxiety-inducing, but it’s also thrilling.
 There’s no set path, and that’s both scary and freeing.
 But if you’re writing, you’re a writer.
 You just have to keep going.”